Optimizing the Sponsor-CRO Data Flow with a Centralized Clinical Data Workbench

 of SAS listings eliminated

 As the volume and variety of data collected in clinical trials increases significantly, the legacy systems and processes used to manage clinical data have become a bottleneck that slows trial progress.
 This is why streamlining data ingestion, cleaning, and review is a critical focus for sponsors looking to accelerate the development of their therapeutic products.
-ACELYRIN is a late-stage clinical biopharma company specializing in immunological therapies, primarily for eye diseases.
-The company is partnered with Atorus, which is providing clinical analytics and technology in addition to traditional CRO services.
+A late-stage clinical biopharma company specializing in immunological therapies, partnered with Atorus, which is providing clinical analytics and technology in addition to traditional CRO services.

-Atorus and ACELYRIN use Veeva CDB to centralize data review, automate workflows, and have easier access to complete and concurrent data.
+Atorus and the late-stage biopharma use Veeva CDB to centralize data review, automate workflows, and have easier access to complete and concurrent data.

-We have a really great partnership,” says Jamie Wildermuth, head of eClinical programming and solutions at ACELYRIN.
+We have a really great partnership,” says the biopharma’s head of eClinical programming.
 “We have worked together to build Veeva CDB into what we need.”

 “We don’t consider ourselves as just sponsor and CRO.
 We’re partners.
 We’re able to be very transparent and give each other feedback,” adds Meg Richie, vice president of global clinical data management at Atorus.